 In June 2012, the FSF team assisted Shahzad Masih (also known as Sajid Masih), an individual accused of blasphemy, in securing his release from jail and successfully obtaining his acquittal from the blasphemy charges.

 In 2012, we rescued Ryan Staton, a 16-year-old boy from Karachi, Pakistan, who had been accused of blasphemy.
 Later, in January 2013, we moved him to a safe haven, and currently he is resides in the USA.

-In 2013, more than a hundred families in Joseph Colony were targeted by the radicals who tried entangle a local Christian man on in the web of blasphemy case therefore lynching the entire Christian neighborhood.
+In 2013, we succeeded in winning the case of Barket Masih, a victim on death row due to blasphemy charges.In 2013, more than a hundred families in Joseph Colony were targeted by radicals who tried to entangle a local Christian man in a blasphemy case, leading to the lynching of the entire Christian neighborhood.
 The FSF team provided household items to the victims.

 In 2013, we facilitated the relocation of Martha Bibi, along with her husband and daughter, to Sri Lanka.
 She had also been sentenced to death by the Lahore High Court.
 Currently, she resides in the USA.

 In 2013, Christian brothers Tariq Yousaf and Arif Yousaf from Wazirabad, Punjab, were charged under the controversial blasphemy law.
 Extremist Muslims burned dozens of churches and hundreds of houses in response.
 Fortunately, we were able to rescue Tariq Yousaf, but his brother Arif Yousaf was arrested by the police.
 In 2014, we facilitated Tariq’s relocation out of the country and continued to contest Arif Yousaf’s case.